AlvaroBernalG/event-worker/readme.md

 ```

 #### Error Handling
-Error handling works the same as you would expect from a promise:
+Error handling works the same as you would expect from a promise executed on the same thread:

 From main thread (main.js):